solarte7/lung_cancer_diagnosis/README.md

 <h4> 1.
 Lung cancer named entity recognition (NER): </h4>
 This step describes a deep learning model to extract lung cancer named entities from clinical notes written in Spanish.
 A BiLSTM-CRF  model is used to carry out named entity recognition.
 The model was developed using Tensor Flow and Keras.
+Before running this model, Tensorflow 2.3, Keras and Python 3.0 must be installed.
 The NER-BiLSTM directory contains three sub-directories:
 <ul>
-  <li><strong>libs:</strong>  Contains different libraries used to integrate into the model</li>
+  <li><strong>libs:</strong> Contains an implementation of the CRF layer, which is used to run the BiLSTM model.
+This layer is part of the keras_contrib/layers/crf installation.</li>
   <li><strong>Vectors:</strong> A vector representation of the lung cancer corpus.</li>
   <li><strong>Models:</strong> The BiLSTM model implementation using different word embedding configurations.</li>
 </ul>